AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Show_String_Stream;

-We need to be aware that, when reading a file that contains different data types, we should make sure that the same order is used as the one used when the file was written.
+We need to be aware that, when reading a file that contains information from different data types, we should make sure that the same order is used as when the file was written.
 Otherwise, the information we'll get will be corrupted.
 Unfortunately, strong data typing cannot directly help software developers in this case.
 Writing simple procedures for file I/O (as in the example above) may help ensuring that the file format is